 KEEP IT STEADY: HOW TO CHOOSE THE BEST TREKKING POLES

 Not all campers need trekking poles.
-They’re not as essential as other camping gear like tents and sleeping bags, However, it’s definitely a must-have item if you’re outdoor adventure will entail a lot of walking or hiking.
+They’re not as essential as other camping gear like tents and sleeping bags.
+However, they are definitely a must-have item if you’re outdoor adventures will entail a lot of walking or hiking.
 Trekking poles will provide you with stability and support — especially if you’re traversing rough terrain.
 Here are the most important factors to consider when choosing the best trekking poles.

 TYPES OF TREKKING POLES

 You can choose between two types of trekking poles.
 The standard trekking poles are usually sold as a pair.
 They’re suitable for hikers and backpackers as they provide better balance and footing.
 When you use trekking poles, you also reduce stress on your shoulders, back, arms, legs and joints.
 Though two poles offer more stability, you can opt to use a single trekking pole.

 The second type is a hiking staff.
 It’s a single pole that’s best used when walking on flat terrain.
 A hiking staff is also more effective if you’re carrying minimal or no weight on your back.

 Length is, perhaps, the most important factor to consider when choosing the best trekking poles.
 Trekking poles are the ideal length if your elbows bend 90 degrees when you hold the poles firmly on the ground.
 Some trekking poles come with a fixed length, while others can be adjusted from 60cm to 140cm.